Shah defends Sadhvi Pragya's candidature, says she's asnswer to Congress's Hindu terror Coinage

 Shah defends Sadhvi Pragya's candidature, says she's answer to Congress's Hindu terror coinage

-Bhubaneswar, Apr 17: BJP President Amit Shah on Wednesday lashed out at the Congress and said it has tried to defame the country across the world by raising the bogey of "Hindu terror".
+Bhubaneswar, Apr 17: Bharatiya Janata Party (BJP) president Amit Shah on Wednesday lashed out at the Congress and said it has tried to defame the country across the world by raising the bogey of "Hindu terror".

 Shah also slammed the ruling Biju Janata Dal (BJD) over corruption and asserted that those involved in chit fund scam will be jailed within 90 days if the BJP is voted to power in Odisha.